- What are your responsibilities as a processor?

 - Notification of personal data breaches: if you become aware of a personal data breach, you must notify the relevant controller without undue delay.
 Most controllers will expect to be notified immediately, and may contractually require this, as they only have a limited time in which to notify the supervisory authority (such as the ICO).
 You must also assist the controller in complying with its obligations regarding personal data breaches.
 For more information please read our guidance on personal data breaches.

-- International transfers: the GDPR’s prohibition on transferring personal data outside the EEA applies equally to processors as it does to controllers.
-This means you must ensure that any transfer outside the EEA is authorised by the controller and complies with the GDPR’s transfer provisions.
+- International transfers: the UK GDPR's prohibition on transferring personal data applies equally to processors as it does to controllers.
+This means you must ensure that any transfer outside the UK is authorised by the controller and complies with the UK GDPR’s transfer provisions.
 For more information please read our guidance on international transfers.

 Co-operation with supervisory authorities: you are also obliged to cooperate with supervisory authorities (such as the ICO) to help them perform their duties.